-Lady Pamela accompanied the Queen on the Post-Coronation Commonwealth Tour of 1953-4.
+Lady Pamela later accompanied the Queen on the Post-Coronation Commonwealth Tour of 1953-4.
 The tour spanned six months and covered 44,000 miles.
 Lady Pamela accompanied the Queen and Duke on official engagements, notably wearing the Pearl and Diamond Tiara as she attended the State Openings of Parliament in New Zealand, Australia, and Ceylon.
 She found the experience tiring, especially “donning evening dress and tiara at 10 in the morning.”

 Lady Pamela borrowed the Tiara for her wedding in 1960 to interior desgner David Hicks.
-When, Edwina, Lady Mountbatten died during their honeymoon, Lady Pamela inherited this tiara as well as the Mountbatten Tiara.
+When, Edwina, Lady Mountbatten died during their honeymoon, Lady Pamela inherited this tiara as well as the more famous Mountbatten Tiara.
 David and Lady Pamela Hicks lived a very interesting life during the 1960s and 70s.
-David was known for his spectacular gardens and furnishings as one of the leading interior designers.
+David was known for his spectacular gardens and furnishings as one of the world’s leading interior designers.

-Lord Mountbatten was killed by the IRA in 1979, and Lady Patricia became the second Countess Mountbatten of Burma.
 In 1984, Edwina Hicks, the eldest of the three Hicks children, wore the Tiara at her wedding.
 The youngest daughter, India Hicks, was a bridesmaid at the wedding of the Prince of Wales and Lady Diana Spencer as as godchild of the Prince.
-When Lady Pamela sold the Mountbatten Tiara and other jewels in 2002, this tiara was not among the lots on the sale at Sotheby’s.
-Many assumed that the tiara would be seen on Kata de Solis, the bride of Ashley Hicks, the son of Lady Pamela, at their wedding in 2015.
-However, the bride chose bunny ears, rather than the tiara at their instagram themed wedding.
-It was probably be worn by Lady Pamela’s daughters or daughter-in-law at an upcoming Gala event, though we might have to wait to see it on Lady Pamela’s granddaughters at their weddings.
+When Lady Pamela sold the Mountbatten Tiara and other jewels in 2002, this tiara was not among the lots on the sale at Sotheby’s, and has not been seen at other auctions, leading me to assume it is still with Lady Pamela.
+It may be worn by Lady Pamela’s daughters or daughter-in-law at an upcoming Gala event, though we might have to wait to see it on Lady Pamela’s granddaughters at their weddings.

 For more Information, check out the autobiography of Lady Pamela: